 In Zielinksi v.
 Kotsoris, 279 Conn.
-312 (2006), the

-Connecticut Supreme Court held that "separate and isolated

-contacts with different physicians who have the same employer.

-... will not, without more, give rise to a continuing course of conduct... for purposes of tolling the statute of limitations" because such contacts are insufficient to demonstrate the special relationship that the doctrine requires.
+312 (2006), the Connecticut Supreme Court held that "separate and isolated contacts with different physicians who have the same employer . . . will not, without more, give rise to a continuing course of conduct . . . for purposes of tolling the statute of limitations" because such contacts are insufficient to demonstrate the special relationship that the doctrine requires.
 See id. at 328-30.
 Instead, such contacts constituted "separate and discrete acts."
 Id. at 330.

-The plaintiff's claims with respect to the Manchester

-Defendants rely exclusively on alleged conduct by them in 2017.

-Nowhere in the complaint does the plaintiff allege facts showing that any of the Manchester Defendants took any action after that time.
-Nor does the complaint allege facts that could show that any of the Manchester Defendants owed the plaintiff a continuing duty under the continuing course of conduct doctrine.
-See

-Zielinski, 279 Conn. at 328-30 ("separate and isolated contacts with different [employees] who have the same employer" insufficient to give rise to continuing course of conduct);
+The plaintiff's claims with respect to defendant Ferreira rely exclusively on alleged conduct by him in 2016.
+Nowhere in the complaint does the plaintiff allege facts showing that Ferreira took any action after that time.
+Nor does the complaint allege facts that could show that Ferreira owed the plaintiff a continuing duty under the continuing course of conduct doctrine.
+See Zielinski, 279 Conn. at 328-30 ("separate and isolated contacts with different [employees] who have the same employer" insufficient to give rise to continuing course of conduct); Macellaio v.

-Macellaio v.
 Newington Police Dep't, 145 Conn.
 App.
 426, 436 (2013) (plaintiff-arrestee "neither pleaded nor produced any evidence of a special relationship" between himself and police defendants).

-Thus, there are no factual allegations in the complaint that support applying the continuing course of conduct doctrine to any of the claims against the Manchester Defendants.
+Thus, there are no factual allegations in the complaint that support applying the continuing course of conduct doctrine to any claim against this defendant.